 **** Our AI tool has analyzed the positive and negative entities based on the frequency of the words mentioned below (attributes) used in the comments made by patients.

-- Besides the highest-ranked positive sentiments, patients also reported positive attributes like professional, helpful, and professionalism for their urgent care providers.
+- Besides the highest-ranked positive sentiments, patients also responded with positive attributes like professional, caring, and helpful for their urgent care providers.
 Urgent Care providers should note their positive features and develop their practice based on these attributes to ensure better patient satisfaction.

-- Other than the top three negative attributes, patients also reported negative sentiments, including late, unclean, and incompetence.
+- Other than the top three negative attributes, patients also reported negative sentiments, such as incompetence, unknowledgeable and unclean.
 These negative sentiments pinpoint the areas that need immediate redressal and improvement by urgent care clinics to retain their patients and sustain better satisfaction levels.

 - Note that a negative sentiment does not always indicate an unsatisfied patient.
 If the complete text of a comment is considered, an AI sentiment analysis tool might regard a positive ranking as negative or unsatisfactory for something as simple as 'the wait time was too long.'

 About the GMR Web Team Urgent Care Patient Satisfaction Survey

 - An online survey was conducted from January 2021 through December 2021 among 17756 patients belonging to urgent care centers that are using GMR Web Team service.
 We then compared the findings with 2020, 2019, and 2018.
 We included the data of 2017 to show the actual trends over the years.